 Ideas for itineraries in Alaska

-- For a 3-day itinerary, you could rent a car or take the Alaska Railroad from Anchorage to Seward, which offers several gateways to the Kenai Fjords National Park.
+• For a 3-day itinerary, you could rent a car or take the Alaska Railroad from Anchorage to Seward, which offers several gateways to the Kenai Fjords National Park.
 Book half or full-day cruises of fjords and glaciers.
-Go on a guided sea kayak trip, and afterward, stop by Exit Glacier.
+Go on a guided sea kayak trip and afterward, stop by Exit Glacier.
 Drive or ride back to Anchorage.

-- If you have a full ten days, a road trip would be perfect.
-An example itinerary for someone driving from the U.S. through Canada would be to arrive in Tok and stay the night before continuing to Fairbanks and gazing at the Trans-Alaska Pipeline along the way.
-Next up would be a day or two at Denali National Park and a stroll of the main street of the bustling small town of Talkeetna, the base of Denali expeditions.
-Pack in more adventures, such as jet board rides, zip lining, and kayaking.
+• If you have a full ten days, a road trip would be perfect.
+An example itinerary for someone driving from the U.S. through Canada would be to arrive in Tok and stay the night before continuing on to Fairbanks and gazing at the Trans-Alaska Pipeline along the way.
+Next up would be a day or two at Denali National Park, and a stroll of the main street of the bustling small town of Talkeetna, the base of Denali expeditions.
+Pack in more adventures such as jet board rides, zip lining, and kayaking.
 Head to Anchorage and explore the city on a trolley tour.
 Drive to Glacier View and take a guided hike.
 Prepare for the 4-hour drive back to Tok.

 What is the best time to visit Alaska?